 Open Lightbox When Clicking on Image

-Well, the lightbox feature is ready-made in Bricks Builder, but only if the element is using in the page or post.
+Well, the lightbox feature is ready-made in Bricks Builder, but only if the element is used in the page or post.
 So, how should I use this lightbox feature in my non-Bricks post or page?

 Reuse The Lightbox Javascript Library In Bricks Builder